devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This program effectively demonstrates how to perform correlation analysis between two variables using Pandas and visualize the results with Matplotlib.
 The correlation coefficient provides insight into how closely related the two variables are, while the scatter plot visually represents their relationship.

-## 27) Write a Python script to conduct a simple linear regression analysis using the statsmodels library, and plot the regression line along with the data points using Matplotlib.
+## <mark> 27) Write a Python script to conduct a simple linear regression analysis using the statsmodels library, and plot the regression line along with the data points using Matplotlib. </mark>

 Certainly!
 Below is a Python script that demonstrates how to conduct a simple linear regression analysis using the `statsmodels` library.
 We will also visualize the regression line along with the data points using Matplotlib.